What is insolvency?

 Even since the introduction of the Insolvency Act 1986, anyone that undertakes the duties of a liquidator, administrator, administrative receiver, supervisor or trustee must be qualified as an insolvency practitioner.

 A partnership voluntary arrangement (PVA) is a legal agreement between a partnership and its creditors to repay their debts, usually through an agreed affordable monthly payment over a five-year period.
 The amount agreed to must be reasonable and usually results in a percentage of the debt being repaid and the remaining balance being written off.
 For an PVA to come into effect, at least 75% of creditors who vote on it must agree to its terms.

-A CVA is a solution for companies grabbling with debt repayment challenges.
+A CVA is a solution for companies grappling with debt repayment challenges.

-It entails a formal agreement between a limited company and its unsecured creditors to settle some or all of the debts within an agreed timeframe.
+It is s a formal agreement between a limited company and its unsecured creditors to settle some or all of the debts within an agreed timeframe.
 If creditors consent, the company can continue operating.

 A member’s voluntary liquidation (MVL) is often referred to as a solvent liquidation as it is used to liquidate a company that still has a surplus of assets.
 This process is often preferred when directors or shareholders have decided to bring the company’s life to an end and extract the remaining assets in the most tax efficient way.
 The tax rate payable on the remaining assets will only be 10% if entrepreneurs’ relief is available.